pixelartexchange/artbase/README.md

-**Q:  How can I download files starting with ipfs:// urls - hosted on the peer-to-peer InterPlanetary File System (IPFS) -  via https:// urls using a web client / browser?**
+### Q:  How can I download (metadata or image) files starting with ipfs:// urls - hosted on the peer-to-peer InterPlanetary File System (IPFS) -  via https:// urls using a web client / browser?

 Let's try the Noun Punk #1 metadata file and image hosted on the peer-to-peer InterPlanetary File System (IPFS):